From MySQL to Postgres - Useful commands

 postgres=# \q

-grant all privileges on database postgres to some_user;
+1grant all privileges on database my_database to some_user;

 Setting restrictive permissions to a schema